jishnub/VectorSphericalHarmonics.jl/docs/src/index.md

            ⋅                       ⋅      0.299207-4.35925e-18im
 ```

 The vectors harmonics themselves, therefore, are orthogonal at each point.
-Such a relation does not hold for the other harmonics.

 The diagonal elements of the PB VSH basis are related to the Wigner d-matrix through